gabrielmoringmartinez/EU-ZEVAM/README.md

 In doing so, the model serves as a valuable tool for decision-making, enabling stakeholders to anticipate and plan for the future of passenger transportation systems across Europe.

+## 🔧 Recommended skills

+The European Passenger Car Stock Model is implemented in Python.
+While no programming skills are strictly required to configure and run the model, experience with transportation modeling and Python is beneficial.
+Developers wishing to modify the model's functionality or enhance its capabilities should have at least a basic understanding of Python.

 ## 📦 Installation